hcwong/errgular/README.md

 # Introduction
-A simple error reporting tool
+A simple error reporting tool.
+Learning Go and angular

 ## TODO
 * Get the library to handle postgres connection and setup a package/functions to handle that (ongoing)